Updated February 2025

 Using the steps outlined above, spend a little time every month to update your list of accomplishments for resume use.
 Create impactful statements and craft engaging stories about your successes.
 The time you devote now will save you time in the future.
 It could also be key to securing the job of your dreams.

 Which of these steps do you think are critical to tracking achievements?
-Connect with Virtual Vocations on Facebook, Twitter, LinkedIn, Instagram, and YouTube to share your thoughts and tips.
+Connect with Virtual Vocations on Facebook, X (formerly known as Twitter), LinkedIn, Instagram, and YouTube to share your thoughts and tips.
 We’d love to hear from you!

 Join Virtual Vocations